mttgll/ALE/README.md

 * ### **To be safe, please keep a backup of your log files.**

 * ### ACT logs do not capture [Auto-Translate words](https://ffxiv.fandom.com/wiki/Auto-translator).
 They will not show up in the ACT log, and will therefore not show up when parsing them with this tool.
-However, the rest of the message will still be saved in the ACT log, and therefore parsed in this tool.
+However, the rest of the message will still be saved in the ACT log, and therefore the rest of the message will still be parsed in this tool.

 * ### ACT must be running in order for ACT to save logs.
   * If ACT is not running during a chat, the chat log will not be saved.